Day of the Dead (2008 film): Cast

 Sarah is referred to as Cross during the film, but she and her brother are listed as Bowman in the credits.

 Production

+In May 2005, it was reported that Taurus Entertainment Company, Emmett/Furla Oasis, and Millennium Films would be developing a remake of Day of the Dead.

 Reddick, who adapted the script from Romero's original concept, has stated that this film does not have any connection to Zack Snyder's 2004 remake of Dawn of the Dead (although Ving Rhames had also appeared in that film, but as a different character).
 He told ComingSoon.net: "It's going to be a separate movie...We wanted to pay homage to the original with the military and the scientists and the socially relevant stuff that George Romero always does, but we wanted to put a fresh spin on it."
 Variety announced the project in July 2006, and shooting ended on September 7, 2006, after six weeks in Sofia, Bulgaria.
 Re-shoots took place in June 2007.

 Release

 First Look Pictures released it on DVD in the United States on April 8, 2008.